- Summary

 By Application

-- Others: Other applications, including research laboratories and academic institutes, contribute around 10% to the market.
-These settings primarily use hematology diagnostics for scientific studies, clinical trials, and educational purposes.
+- Others: Other segments, including research labs and academic institutes, contribute to about 13% of the market.
+These users primarily rely on hematology diagnostics for clinical trials, disease modeling, and education.
+Over 50% of research projects in life sciences require hematological analysis at some phase of the study.

 Regional Outlook